soulphysics/.emacs.d/README.md

 Then set up forward and backward syncing using the following.

-1. **Forward Syncing.** Add the portion of my .emacs file labeled "Skim PDF Syncing"
+1. **Forward Syncing.** This is enabled in the init.el file, in the portion labeled "Skim PDF Syncing"

 2. **Backward Syncing.** Open Emacs and go to Preferences > Sync.
 Choose Emacs, then change it to Custom and replace emacsclient with the location of your emacsclient file.
 In my case, it's in: /usr/local/Cellar/emacs/24.3/bin/emacsclient

 ### Yasnippet

 Use Melpa to install Yasnippet, an awesome tab-completion and snippet tool.
-Then activate it using the Yasnippet code in my .emacs file.
+Then activate it using the Yasnippet code in the init.el file.
 Once installed, Yasnippet will appear in the menu and let you create your own snippets.

 ## Further Notes on Reftex